Kyle of Lochalsh: Geography

 The village is the transport and shopping centre for the area as well as having a harbour and marina with pontoons for maritime visitors.
 The Plock offers a local woodland hike and viewpoint over the peninsula.
 The Plock was formerly home to a golf course.
 It is owned by the Kyle of Lochalsh Community Trust, who also own the adjacent building which was formerly the toll building for the Skye Bridge.
 The surrounding scenery and wildlife are regarded as attractions of the village, as is the slow pace of life.
 Crofting as well as more recent crofting pursuits like salmon farming are some of the activities taking place in Kyle of Lochalsh.

 A land-based control centre of the Royal Naval BUTEC submarine range is based in Kyle of Lochalsh.

 Kyle of Lochalsh lies almost precisely 500 mi due north of Land's End in Cornwall.

 Kyle of Lochalsh is the mainland connecting point of the Skye Bridge, with Kyleakin on the Isle of Skye being at the opposite side of the bridge.

 History

 A public hall in the centre of the village was completed in 1932.

 Kyle of Lochalsh was the departure point, on New Year's Eve 1918, of the HMY Iolaire, which was bringing home soldiers returning from World War I to the Outer Hebrides.
-It sank close to its destination of Stornoway and the soldiers tragically drowned.
+It sank close to its destination of Stornoway resulting in more than 200 deaths.

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing in Loch Alsh in the years before the First World War.